Kubernetes StatefulSet: A Deep Dive

 storage: 100Gi

-terminationGracePeriodSeconds: 300: Cassandra needs time to flush data to disk and notify the cluster it's leaving.
-5 minutes ensures clean shutdown.
+terminationGracePeriodSeconds is set to 300 (5 minutes).
+Cassandra needs time to flush data to disk and tell the cluster it's leaving.
+Without this, you risk data loss on shutdown.

 Resources: Cassandra is memory-hungry.
-4Gi request, 8Gi limit gives it room to handle spikes.
+4Gi request with 8Gi limit gives it room to handle spikes without starving other pods.

 StatefulSets need a "headless service" (ClusterIP: None) for pod DNS resolution: